Puppy Stations

 Tips:

-You can cue the eye contact using their name if need be at the start and, as soon as possible, fade out all verbal cues
+If necessary, you can cue eye contact using their name in the beginning and fade out all verbal cues as soon as possible

 If your dog is constantly pulling, move to a less exciting area, reduce the distance between stations, and use a longer leash so that the dog associates movement with a loose leash.
-If this does not work please look at Loose Leash Walking.
+For best results, please also see Loose Leash Walking or reach out.